plai-group/machine_learning_helpers/README.md

 `%run ~/.python/init` at the beginning of each new notebook.

 Then you can use `import ml_helpers as mlh` in all your projects.
-For notebooks, store your boilerplate code in `init.ipynb` and run `%run ~/.python/init` at the beginning of each new notebook.

 ---

 # Job submission script instructions

 These scripts are highly opinionated, meaning they enforce a strict directory structure and are only set up to work with my machine learning project skeleton.
-That said they should be easy to modify for your own use.
+That said, they should be easy to modify for your own use.

-## If you want to use my project template
+## If you want to use the project template + job submission script

 Submissions happen entirely though python.
 See `submit.py` for an example.
 User imports specifies a dictionary of job options and a dictionary of hyperparameters, and calls `submit()` from `job_submitter.py`.
 A few comments: